perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

     "threshold": 0
 }
 ```
-As you can see, the hardcoded cold script credential resigned.
+As you can see, the hard-coded cold script credential resigned.
 This means that no new hot credential can be appointed again.